-- Increase participation and inclusion in Moira Shire Council operated and funded community events by ensuring that events are held in accessible venues - Funded events are now assessed on an accessibility criteria and operated events are required to be all access friendly, information has been included in all relevant documentation. - · For all staff members to have awareness of disabilities and access: - i.
+- Council operated and funded community events by ensuring that events are held in accessible venues - Funded events are now assessed on an accessibility criteria and operated events are required to be all access friendly, information has been included in all relevant documentation. - · For all staff members to have awareness of disabilities and access: - i.
 Two training sessions have been conducted for internal staff members based around Universal Design and Access Awareness. - ii.
 Staff members have completed Communication Access Training.